 “What we don’t need in the midst of a struggle is shame for being human.”– Brene Brown PhD, LMSW

-Providing individual and family therapy for teens and young adults struggling with ‘launching’ into adulthood.
+Providing individual and family therapy for young adults struggling with ‘launching’ into adulthood.
 Also, treating major depression, general anxiety and panic attacks, and the consequences of growing up in a chaotic environment. – Seija Zimmerman LMFT #106164

 We can feel overwhelmed at different times in our lives and sometimes it’s no big deal.
 Sometimes, you can just buckle your chin strap and work through the muck.
 But, there are times in life when we need another person to guide us and walk along side us through our struggles – the darkness of depression, the discomfort and tension of anxiety, the confusion and disconnect from growing up in a dysfunctional home.
 Therapy offers a space for healing and walking through these experiences.
 A place where you can learn more about yourself, more about your own strengths and abilities, and become the person you are meant to be.
 It allows you to bring your behaviors into alignment with your values.
 If you find yourself wondering “Why am I doing this again even though I don’t want to and it makes me miserable?” then you may benefit from individual therapy.
 I’d like to extend an open invitation to reach out when you are ready.

-CURRENT OR ONGOING CLIENTS: As of March 16, 2020 I moved appointments to online therapy.
+Telehealth Therapy: As of March 16, 2020 I moved appointments to online therapy.
 Please see my page regarding services to learn more about how online / telehealth therapy works.